-7.3.
+7.3.1.
 Generate Wounds

 Wounds are a measure of the hurt you're going to put on the enemy, and how much they will put on you in return.
 Wounds are tracked using Wound counters, and will be placed on Unit cards as they are assigned.
-After determining the range, you must generate Wounds for both you and your opponent's Units.
-Use the following sequence to generate Wounds.
-Make Skill Checks with the relevant Skill for each Player Controlled Unit.
-Gather 1 Wound counter for each SL achieved.
+After Activating a Unit or Enemy Unit, use the following sequence to generate Wounds from that Unit or Enemy Unit.